 Difference Between Capital and Revenue Expenditures

-Materiality considerations play a large part in the design of such policies.
-Most firms put some minimum dollar limit for capital expenditures.
-The minimum can range from one hundred dollars for small companies to several thousand dollars for large companies.
+Materiality considerations play a large role in the design of such policies.
+Most firms put a minimum dollar limit for capital expenditures, ranging from $100 in small companies to several thousands of dollars in large companies.